GhostWording/PublicDocumentation/API/Sections/messaging.md

 these apis provide interfaces for users to send message cards (text+image) to other users and other related actions.

+In complement to the messaging, there is the push notifications. when a message is sent, a push notification can be sent to. please refer the [Notifications](notifications.md) documentation for further details.

 Index of end points:

 * [User (woman|man) send a message to other user (woman)](#PostUserToUserMessage):